docker/extensions-sdk/docs/tutorials/minimal-backend-extension.md

 In order to publish the extension, we have to upload the Docker image to [DockerHub](https://hub.docker.com).

-Let's tag the previous image to preprend the account owner at the beginning of the image name:
+Let's tag the previous image to prepend the account owner at the beginning of the image name:

 ```bash
 docker tag desktop-backend-minimal-extension:0.0.1 owner/desktop-backend-minimal-extension:0.0.1